abertuccio/chrome-extension-highlighting/README.md

 #### Mainly features

-  When you select a word or phrase, this happens:
+##### When you select a word or phrase, this happens:
-- HGLT opens a new pinned tab and looks up the word or phrase for you.
+- HGLT opens two pinned tabs (not focused) and looks for the translation, definition and images of the word or phrase for you.
+You can select the languages but this we will explain it further.
-- Also, it opens a new pinned tab and looks for the images for you.
-- Then, HGLT put all the results in a tooltip near the selection.
+- Then, HGLT puts all the collected results in a tooltip near the selection, along with the pronunciation.

 ##### When HGTL is active and available on certain web site you will be able to:

-- See the information colected
+- See all the information colected (you could decide what information will show the tooltip).
 - In that tooltip, we could also hear the pronunciation of that word or phrase.
+- You could choose between different translations, different definitions and different images.
 - You can store that word or phrase and the information collected.
 - You can also study those elements using the same algorithm as Memrise, Duolingo or Ankidroid.
 - In the study section, you can also test your pronunciation against the original pronunciation.